Pixel for iHeart Radio

 It’s also a safe emergency fund.
 While you want to keep some money in a savings account to protect you from minor emergencies, you can use the equity in your home to protect you from major events.
 If you can get more than a 4% return on your investment, you’ll make money by keeping a home equity line of credit as an emergency fund and pursuing returns with your savings.

 The equity in your home can serve as a financial safety net, providing you with access to funds during times of unexpected expenses or financial hardship.
-It offers a source of liquidity that can be tapped into when needed, giving you peace of mind and the ability to navigate challenging financial situations.
+It offers a source of liquidity that can be tapped into when needed.
+This gives you peace of mind and the ability to navigate challenging financial situations.

 It can also serve as a source of retirement income.
 So-called “reverse mortgages” are increasingly popular among retirees whose portfolios are struggling.
 Functionally, you take out a mortgage on your home, and the lending institution pays you a set amount every month.
 Usually, the loan doesn’t come due until you pass on or vacate the home.